-Noting the increasingly important role for SPPQ as a venue for state courts research, 30 percent of the state courts articles in SPPQ have been published since 2020.
-Such a rapid development during the most recent five-year period suggests a progression for SPPQ as a primary outlet for state courts research.
+outlet for state courts research.
 Moreover, law and courts articles in SPPQ since 2020 have dealt with essential topics related to our discussion.
-Recent topics have connected to studies of state court legitimacy (Barwick and Dawkins 2020), policy diffusion by state supreme courts (Matthews 2024), how judges use social media (Curry et al. 2024), and a growing literature on state chief justices (Fife, Goelzhauser, and Loertscher 2021; Wilhelm et al. 2020; Wilhelm, Vining, and Hughes 2023).
+Recent topics have connected to studies of state court legitimacy (Barwick and Dawkins 2020), policy diffusion by state supreme courts (Matthews 2024), how judges use social media (Curry, Fix, and Romano 2024), and a growing literature on state chief justices (Fife, Goelzhauser, and Loertscher 2021; Wilhelm et al. 2020; Wilhelm, Vining, and Hughes 2023).